LeandroCam/Mutiple_linear_regression/README.md

 plt.show()
 ```

-Now we do linear regression with chance Vs CGPA a simple linear regression that can be ploted in 2d so we can star to understand better the model
+Now we do linear regression with chance Vs CGPA a simple linear regression that can be ploted in 2d so we can start to understand better the model